mleandro000/DevHelper-Bot/README.md

 ## License 📜

-This project is released into the public domain under the Unlicense - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🤝 Contributing